smkbd/bangla-sms/README.md

     }

 ### 4. Configuring the Laravel Notification class
-Configure your Notification class like the following way-
+Configure your Notification class in the following way-

     use Smkbd\BanglaSms\BanglaSmsChannel;